mirosuav/Modular-Monolith-Sample/Readme.md

 #### Advantages:
 - Transactional: Each module saves its `DomainEvents` in one transaction along with the associated business process
 - Modularity: Each module remains responsible for its own domain events, which aligns with the modular monolith architecture.
-- Decoupling: The `EventsModule` doesn’t need to know the specifics of event processing in each module.
+- Decoupling: The `EventsModule` doesnï¿½t need to know the specifics of event processing in each module.
 It simply triggers the process.
 - Scalability: As your application grows, you can add more modules without affecting the `EventsModule`.
 -
 #### Implementation: